concinim/wh-acd/clinical_insights_normality.md

 <tr><th>__Field__</th><th>__Description__</th></tr>
 </tr><td>normalScore</td><td>The language around a target indicates there are no problems.</td></tr>
 <tr><td>abnormalScore</td><td>The language around a target indicates that there may be a problem.</td></tr>
 <tr><td>unknownScore</td><td>There is a judgement or measurement associated with a target, but there is no language that allows the model to make a value judgement.
 The most common type of unknowns are quantitative unknowns where a numeric value is associated with a measurement.
 Lab values are a typical example of quantitative unknowns.
-If you want to use lab values as part of your application, you can use LabValue attribute that is part of the clinical insights cartridge.</td></tr>
+If you want to use lab values as part of your application, you can use the LabValue attribute that is part of the clinical insights cartridge.</td></tr>
 </tr><td>nonFindingScore</td><td>The language around a target does not indicate a finding of any sort.
 For example, if a clinic note says "We will schedule a CT scan for next week", there's no obvious finding that is associated with that instance of CT scan.</td></tr>
 </table>